bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ## Testing

-Once your API is live, you probably dont want to set the `bDBG` boolean variable to true again.
-However for quick checks for what your responses are, you can pop open the console in your browser, while on one of your white listed domains and run the following:
+Once your API is live, you probably don't want to set the `bDBG` boolean variable to true again.
+However, for quick checks for what your responses are, you can pop open the console in your browser while on one of your white-listed domains and run the following:

 ```
 fetch('https://YOURWORKER.YOURACCOUNT.workers.dev/?lat=28.385233&lon=-81.563873')